red5pro/red5pro-installer/README.md

 #### 1. INSTALL LATEST RED5PRO

 Allows you to install Red5pro from red5pro.com website.
 You must have an existing account on red5pro.com to use this option.
-Before proceesding, the script checks for a few basic requirements :
+Before proceeding, the script checks for a few basic requirements :

 * Java : Java (JRE / JDK 1.8 or greater is required to install Red5pro)
 * unzip : Unzip utility is required to unpack zip archives.